hermesbaby/hermesbaby/README.md

 The Software and Systems Engineers' Typewriter

-Meant to be the authoring environment to get our work done.
+**Mission: Become the authoring environment to get specification work done in corporate environments.**

 ## Purpose